Q: How do I join the Millennium Leadership Program?

 Q: How do I apply to the Millennium Fellowship?

 A: The Millennium Fellowship is the Atlantic Council’s flagship next generation initiative.
-The application requires basic personal information (name, email contact, citizenship, etc.), responses to three short essay questions, and a copy of your resume.
-The recruiting period is generally between January and early March each year (in 2017 applications opened in early February and the deadline was March 12.
-Please see below for information on applications after the deadline).
+The application requires basic personal information (name, email contact, citizenship, etc.), responses to short essay questions, and a copy of your resume.
+The recruiting period is generally through the winter into early spring.
 Once you have submitted your application through the online form, you should receive an automated confirmation email.
-If you do not receive a confirmation email, please email email@example.com.
+If you do not receive a confirmation email, please email firstname.lastname@example.org.

 Q: Am I too old for the Millennium Fellowship?